Arty-chan/Accessible-TwentyTwelve-Child-Theme/Readme.md

 # Accessible TwentyTwelve WordPress Child Theme
 This is a fully accessible version of the twentytwelve WordPress theme.
 At least, that's the goal, so please report any issues.
+Nevertheless, as the parent theme is improved, hopefully this child theme will no longer be needed.

 ## Requirements
 * TwentyTwelve Theme (version 1.4)